TripKendall/tweets/README.md

 I'll clean it up ( as per usual ) and dump it in a data directory directly.

 I've included the python script I use to add the file name as field in each record.
 I'll continue to add data crunching code as this project progresses.

+The latest data is in the 8-23-json directory.
+I'll be adding a new directory each month if it's in the cards.